 clinical trials need to take place across the world, to make sure treatments work for everyone

 national governments must work together to ensure that coronavirus treatments can be manufactured in as many countries as possible and distributed globally to everyone who needs them.

-This explainer was originally published in May 2020 and updated in April 2021.
+This explainer was originally published in May 2020.